A returner is a player on the special teams who performs returns. There are a few types of returners:

 A return is when a returner catches the ball from a kickoff or punt and runs with it on the field toward the opposing team's end zone.
 The return determines the initial scrimmage line for the offensive drive.

 A fair catch is a signal the returner can make while the ball is in flight on a return to ask for an unhindered attempt at catching the ball.
+This is a very safe option, because the defenders cannot make contact with the returner, which avoids any injury.
+It also minimizes the chances of fumbles occurring.

 A touchback is a signal the returner can make in the end zone by dropping down on one knee when catching the kickoff or punt.
 Touchbacks place the scrimmage line on the 20-yard line.
+This ends the play and is very common to see in games.